mandipat/ML-Model-Deployment-Healthcare/README.md

-# Coronary Heart Disease Prediction Model
+# Breast Cancer Prediction Model

 ### Overview
 This project focuses on predicting the likelihood of **Coronary Heart Disease (CHD)** using a machine learning approach.
 The objective is to build a predictive model based on a dataset of medical and lifestyle factors and deploy the model to **Google Cloud Platform (GCP)** using **Vertex AI** with **Airflow** for orchestration.
 The project involves the following key steps: